 In order to reconcile all of these parameters in well-thought out manner, it is advisable to work through a film and video communication project in a seven-step structure.

-Every project should commence with an analysis of the task.
+Every film or video should commence with an analysis of the task.
 Is the scope unequivocally defined?
 Was the project objective formulated clearly?
 Is the project aligned with the Owner and at the Production Company between sales and the ordering party?
-Are the project risks specified?
+Are the risks specified?

 Now we are ready to roll!
 Project commencement is initiated and the actual start of the work prepared with a kick-off meeting.
 Team members get to know one another, the project’s history is explained.
 This project phase also includes the categorisation of the project at the ordering party’s, an explanation of the project’s most significant characteristics (e.g. confidentiality) and the commitment of all involved parties to all relevant rules and procedures.